Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Outreach Seminar.md

 - Greenhouse gas accounting.
 Helping orgs offset

 Shantanu
 - Working with the mainstream, living on a farm.
-Growing their own food and self sufficien
+Growing their own food and self sufficient, homeschooled children.
+Dreams of representing the consumer side of mainstream society.
+Curious about carbon credits

+Sidarth
+- Working with SEEDS, looking after a small org building resiliance